ISRF Independent Scholar Fellowship Competition (ISF6)

 - An Abstract (300 words) of the research’s aims, methods, contribution to knowledge, and value in realising the goals of ISRF.

-- A completed Research Project Proposal form (1750 words total)
+- A completed Research Project Proposal form (1750 words total, plus the Ethics Statement where relevant)

 - A Budget comprising a full outline of employment costs.
 If matched-funded research expenses are included for consideration, an explanation should be given as to why these are deemed necessary.